The best ways of getting to Zermatt from the airport or train station

 Helicopter transfer costs from all airports

 The quickest and most spectacular way of getting to Zermatt; Zermatt has its own heliport.
 One way of experiencing this luxury is to take the train to Sion, and the helicopter transfer from there, which keeps costs down.
-Note that your baggage will have to be transfered by a seperate car.
+Note that your baggage will have to be transferred by a separate car.

 |Helicopter Transfers with Air Zermatt (only during daylight hours)|